Page last updated 05 Dec, 2022

-The College of Radiographers has developed a process of accreditation for individuals practising as Assistant Practitioners in clinical (diagnostic) imaging, radiotherapy, breast screening and other areas of practice, including the Abdominal Aortic Aneurysm (AAA) screening programme.
+The College of Radiographers has developed a process of accreditation for individuals practising as mammography associates or assistant practitioners in clinical (diagnostic) imaging, radiotherapy, breast screening and other areas of practice, including the Abdominal Aortic Aneurysm (AAA) screening programme.

 The PVRAP, along with the accreditation process, has been developed to ensure that those engaged in clinical imaging or radiotherapy have been appropriately educated and trained for their role.

 It is important that your qualifications, knowledge, experience and practical skills are recognised by colleagues and service users.
 There is growing emphasis on the need for healthcare practitioners to have clear evidence of their skills and competence.
 Accreditation by the professional body can provide this assurance.

 Once CoR accreditation is awarded, re-accreditation every two years provides a way for mammography associates and assistant practitioners to demonstrate how they have been maintaining their knowledge and skills relevant to their scope of practice.